 General Mills Logo

-After the redesign, the company’s logo featured a large bright red heart that took over the right side of the Big G. The row of dots disappeared, and the phrase “General Mills” became the same deep blue as the stylized letter.
-Now it is on the right side and, in an old-fashioned way, is divided into two lines with a left alignment.
+After the redesign, the company’s logo featured a large, bright red heart that dominated the right side of the Big G. The row of dots disappeared, and the phrase “General Mills” became the same deep blue as the stylized letter.
+Now, it is on the right side and, in an old-fashioned way, is divided into two lines with a left alignment.

-By itself, the Big G sign symbolizes durability and strength, and it is also a tribute to many years of tradition and a reference to the name General Mills.
+The Big G sign symbolizes durability and strength in its own right.
+It is also a tribute to many years of tradition and a reference to General Mills.
 The red heart reflects the company’s passion for food production and the customers’ love for food.

 Font and Colors